gammaspire/f2p_starhunter_bot/README.md

 * $active
     * will print all current active stars in the active_stars.json file
+    * Tiers will NOT update dynamically, though the "Dust time" will (ty Unix time)

 * $call f2p_world loc_shorthand star_tier
     * calls star and places in active_stars.json file
         * Example usage: $call 308 akm 8
         *                $call 575 lse t7

+* $setup_active_loop minutes
+    * will begin scheduled messages (with a frequency of every # minutes per user input) which print the list of active stars for the current wave
+    * messages will print in the same channel the command is sent to
+    * example usage: $setup_active_loop 5
+        * will print every 5 minutes
+    * Tiers will NOT update dynamically, though the "Dust time" will (ty Unix time)

+* $stop_active_loop
+    * if sent to a channel in which $setup_active_loop is active, will terminate the scheduled messages

 ## Miscellaneous Commands List